Jimin2123/RoadMap_front/README.md

  ├── 📂 utils        # Utility functions and helpers
 ```

 Each folder serves a specific purpose to enhance maintainability and scalability in the project.
-Keeping a modular approach helps in better organization and easier debugging..
+Keeping a modular approach helps in better organization and easier debugging.

 ## License Notice